bytejoy/at-bytejoy/README.md

 ## Video Conference

-We currently use [MeetSpace](http://www.meetspaceapp.com/) for video conference.
-We also recommend [shush](http://mizage.com/shush/).
+We currently use [Zoom](https://zoom.us) for video conferences, company meetings, demos, and presentations.

 ## Screen Share

 We use multiple tools depending on the purpose.
-We use [ScreenHero]() for pair programming or sessions where people need to share control of the screen.
-For company meetings, demos, or presentations we use [MeetSpace](http://www.meetspaceapp.com/).
+We use [Zoom](https://zoom.us) for pair programming or sessions where people need to share control of the screen.
+We also recommend [VS Live Share](https://visualstudio.microsoft.com/services/live-share/) for Visual Studio or VSCode.
+Honorable mention to [Meet](https://meet.google.com) by Google.

 ## Screen Recording